-These three, separate film rarities highlight the diversity of representations offered in the Outfest Legacy Project for LGBT Film Preservation, a joint effort of Outfest and UCLA Film & Television Archive to preserve moving image artifacts documenting the lives of lesbian, gay, bisexual and transgender peoples.
+These three, separate film rarities highlight the diversity of representations offered in the Outfest UCLA Legacy Project, a joint effort of Outfest and UCLA Film & Television Archive to preserve moving image artifacts documenting the lives of lesbian, gay, bisexual and transgender peoples.

 An extraordinary bit of ephemera, the proto-scientific documentary Queens at Heart presents four male-to-female transsexuals from New York City in candid discussion with an onscreen interviewer about their lives and identities.
 Digitally restored to its vivid, original hues from two faded 16mm projection prints, the curious and moving short bursts not only with new color, but with human dignity.
 The four subjects gamely respond to probing questions about their private lives and sexual practices.
 Their answers provide an extremely rare glimpse of the vernacular surrounding gender and sexuality of the time.
 The film also provides an interesting portrait of Americans on the fringes of gender identity just before the Stonewall Rebellion, which would be two years in coming.